latchjack/sei-final-project/README.md

 ```

 Our most intricate model was our Article model.
 It had fields for the article's title, owner, date, text and categories.
 It also had other models that were nested within in such as the Comment and Like models.
+Likes were one of our **one-to-many** relationships as a user can apply one like to each article.
 ```py
 class Article(models.Model):
   title = models.CharField(max_length=50)